bscottm/elastic-lda/doc/design/SDD.md

     }
     ```

-    where `lda_result` is the designated document property in which the _LDA_ topics are stored.
+    where `lda_result` is the designated document property under which the _LDA_ topics are stored.

 2. Query by topic keywords, topic relevance and return a list of documents.

     A document stored in an [Elasticsearch] _index/type_ has two additional properties that respectively store a list of
      topics and a list of topic relevances.
 The _ElasticLDA_ plugin adds these properties to the document via
     [Elasticsearch]'s index mapping API when the index is initially created.

     ```json